UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	-ge                        # Greater-than or equal to operator.

-script-3: compaarison to two numbers.
+script-3: comparison of two numbers.
 ---------

 	a=10